JowoScript/JowoScript/README.md

 </strong>
 <br>
 <strong>
 	PT JowoScript Technology Indonesia products which are private companies valued at over $100 billion or Rp 1501.5 trillion.
+Which company dares to pay?
 </strong>
 </div>
 </div>